NREL/HPC/docs/Documentation/Systems/Swift/running.md

 **The highest quantity of resource requested will determine the total AU charge.**

+### AU Calculation Examples

+AU calculations are performed automatically between the Slurm scheduler and [Lex](https://hpcprojects.nrel.gov)(NREL's web-based allocation tracking/management software).
+The following calculations are approximations to help illustrate how your AU will be consumed based on your job resource requests and are approximations only:

-For example, a request of 1 GPU, up to 24 CPU cores, and up to 256GB RAM will be charged at 12.5 AU/hr.
+A request of 1 GPU, up to 24 CPU cores, and up to 256GB RAM will be charged at 12.5 AU/hr:

+* 1/4 GPUs = 25% total GPUs = 50 AU * 0.25 = **12.5 AU** (this is what will be charged)
+* 1 core = 1% total cores = 50 AU * 0.01 = 0.50 AU   (ignored)
+* 1GB/1TB = 0.1% total RAM = 50 AU * 0.001 = 0.05 AU (ignored)

 A request of 1 GPU, 48 CPU cores, and 100GB RAM will be charged at 25 AU/hr: